 In 2010, the United States passed the Fatca law, which requires citizens with American tax obligations to report their foreign bank accounts to the US tax authorities.
 For the implementation of the law the Americans have conferred banks abroad with duties.

-In order to detect whether someone has an American connection, German credit institutions examined their customers based on their place of birth or their postal address.
-Another indicator raising attention of their IT systems is a US telephone number or a standing order in favor of an American account.
+To detect whether someone has an American connection, German credit institutions examined their customers based on their place of birth or their postal address.
+Another indicator raising the attention of their IT systems is a US telephone number or a standing order in favor of an American account.

 These requirements do not prevent German banks from providing an account for or giving credit to American customers.

 “But we can no longer offer the securities advisory business because the exchange with the US tax authorities is too complex and the ‘Securities and Exchange Commission’ s (SEC) regulatory standards are difficult to control,” says Kohl.

 As head of asset management at Commerzbank, however, he points to a – albeit more expensive – way out.
 Before Commerzbank terminates the deposit at the end of the year, American customers can arrange for their assets to be managed without violating any American standards – for a fee, of course.

 This way they transfer the decision as to which securities are bought or sold to the asset managers of Commerzbank.

 At first glance, it does not seem very difficult to put together an “American-style securities depository” for American nationals abroad.